fabloc/email-sending-at-scale-with-gcp/README.md

    ```
    curl 10.100.3.1
    ```
-   If you changed the `floating_ip` variable in your Terraform variables file, replace `10.100.3.1` with the floating IP address you have chosen.
+   If you changed the `floating_ip_ranges` variable in your Terraform variables file, replace `10.100.3.1` with a floating IP address belonging to a floating IP range you have chosen.

-   You should see `This is server 1` as the primary instance serves all requests.
+   You should see `This is MASTER` or `This BACKUP` as the instance serving all requests (it can happen that the BACKUP instance gets initialized first during the terraform deployment, hence being promoted to MASTER)
 1. If you run the `curl` command repeatedly you can see that requests all requests are served by the primary instance.

 Optionally, to test a failure case:
-1. In the list of virtual machine instances, click *SSH* in the row of the instance with a name starting with `nginx-primary`.
+1. In the list of virtual machine instances, click *SSH* in the row of the instance with a name starting with `nginx-master`.
-1. On the `nginx-primary` VM, stop the `nginx` service by running:
+1. On the `nginx-master` VM, stop the `nginx` service by running:
    ```
    sudo service nginx stop
    ```
-1. After a few seconds, run the `curl` command from above repeatedly on the `client` instance and all requests should return `This is server 2`.
+1. After a few seconds, run the `curl` command from above repeatedly on the `client` instance and all requests should return `This is BACKUP`.
 The failover backend service is now active.

 ## Adding, changing or removing resources
 To add, change, or remove resources, edit the Terraform configuration, and then run the commands `terraform validate`, `terraform plan`, and `terraform apply`, in that order.